justinludwig/vim-unite-vcs/README.md

 ### show log and diff revision

-    :Unite vcs/log     " will be shown your commit logs.
+    :Unite vcs/log     " will be shown your commit logs of current buffer.
                        " select a revision you want diff.
     <tab>              " press tab to choose an unite action
     diff               " choose diff action. will be shown diff between working copy and selected revision.

 ### check status and commit

-    :Unite vcs/status  " will be shown your commit logs.
+    :Unite vcs/status  " will be shown your unstaged changes of vcs root.
                        " select file(s) you want to commit
     <tab>              " press tab to choose commit action
     commit             " choose commit action.

 Source
 ------------------------------